[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 Frenzy and power charges (if you have Frenzy/power charge generation, min charge does not count here)

-Are you leeching ES
+Are you leeching

 Do you have Alchemist's Genius